mudox/home/content/post/site-building-notes.md

 ## Taxonomies

-There are kinds of Taxonomies in my site:
+There are 2 kinds of taxonomies in my site:

 1. __Tags__ All posts must have at least one tag, the default tags is __Untagged__ which is assigned by Hugo archetype at creation of the post